 The Advantages of Forming an LLC

-1. Before considering the advantages and disadvantages of an LLC, most business owners set up one because it simply limits their liability.
-Doing business as a sole proprietor can be very risky as a lawsuit can result in your personal assets being seized.
+1. Doing business as a sole proprietor can be very risky as a lawsuit can result in your personal assets being seized.
 An LLC separates your personal assets from the business so that you are protected from the worst-case scenario.

 2. The tax structure of LLCs is easier to deal with.
 An LLC is taxed as a pass-through to the owner by default.
 In this case, profits and losses are passed through to the owner as opposed to the business entity itself.
 Other types of business entities have far more complex tax structures.
 Business owners also have the option to file as a corporation when forming an LLC.